kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 ### Module cache busting optimization

-The above example should work for most cases, and what I’m about to show could be considered premature optimization, so it’s fine to skip this part, but I just wanted to share it anyway.

-In the `fs.watch()` callback we looped through the entire module cache and deleted from it the ones that don’t live in `node_modules`.
+In the `fs.watch()` callback we looped through the entire `require.cache` and deleted from it the modules that don’t live in `node_modules`.
 This operation is pretty fast on my machine, but not entirely optimal.
-What’s optimal is if we deleted only the module that was updated, and all of that module’s dependants.
+What’s optimal is if we deleted only the updated module, and all of that module’s dependents because otherwise they would be referencing an older version of the updated module.

 To achieve something like that we would need to have a dependency graph of our modules during the lifetime of the process.
 For this I had to dig into how